Big-Mike-Edahow/Codecademey_CSS/Web_Accessibility/README.md

 Design Reflecting Structure

 An important consideration when applying CSS to a page is the relationship that the CSS stylesheet has with the HTML document’s underlying structure.
+The order and structure of the HTML elements and CSS properties should match the order and structure of the Document Object Model.